-The majority of our net sales is generated from contracts with industrial manufacturers and defense companies, the Department of Defense, other agencies of the government of the United States and foreign governments for the design, development and/or manufacture of products.
+The majority of our net sales is are generated from military contracts with industrial manufacturers and from defense companies, the Department of Defense, other agencies of the government of the United States and foreign governments, for the design and development and/or manufacture of products.
+Sales are also generated from industrial manufacturers for similar services.
 We provide our products and design and development services under fixed-price contracts.
 Under fixed-price contracts we agree to perform the specified work for a pre-determined price.
 To the extent our actual costs vary from the estimates upon which the price was negotiated, we will generate more or less profit or could incur a loss.